j123and/regime-forecast-lite/README.md

 * Conformal assumes exchangeable residuals; coverage dips around CPs.
 * Yahoo data can be incomplete/throttled.
 * Service state is in-memory; restart wipes buffers unless you persist them.
+* Current BOCPD config favors precision at the cost of recall; recall can be improved by retuning but raises false alarms.

 ## Project structure